How & Why

 Brandmarks are governed by the same optical laws that govern type.
 Rhythm and curve quality are still key to earning visual credibility.
 Letterforms still need the same amount and kind of optical correction, whether they’re part of a page of type or a wordmark.
 Clothoid curves are still needed to produce a smooth transition from straight to round.
 Dark shapes still seem to contract; negative shapes still expand.

-I have a lot of experience gently updating legacy brands, and at bringing draft designs to a higher level of craft.
+I have a lot of experience gently updating legacy brands, and of bringing draft designs to a higher level of craft.
 And, of course, I also design new entirely marks, either independently or in collaboration with other studios.

 I was originally trained as a painter, and in a pretty old-fashioned way: plaster casts, life models, and honest-to-God still lifes with skulls and fruit.
 So I know how to draw things that aren’t letters, including logos, icons, emblems, badges, pictograms, mascots, signets, manicules, ornaments, and crests.
 And since I’m a type designer, I know how to make things look good when they’re small.
 Icon-making isn’t relevant to every job, but when it’s needed, it’s a nice skill to have.